xcore/sc_canopen/app_canopen/doc_quickstart/index.rst

    Heartbeat message showing Operation mode

+With the heartbeat message you will receive the TPDO0 message which is current ADC value of temperature sensor.
+The message starts with ID 180 as shown: ``[ID = 180, DLC = 2, D1 = 01, D1 = AB]``.

 The following NMT messages (example messages)can be used to move to other states
    #.
 Message to set to Stopped state:
       ``[ID = 0, DLC = 2, D1 = 3, D2 = 0]``